learn-co-curriculum/rack-intro/README.md

-It's not too far of a step from this "conditional" logic to realize that if a web server knew what was after the `/` in the URL path, it could make decisions, run logic, etc. and change what's displayed in response to what's in the URL.
+It's not too far of a step from this "conditional" logic to realize that if a web server knew what was after the `/` in the URL path, it could make decisions, run logic, etc... and change what's displayed in response to what's in the URL.
 That's basically what web servers do all day long.
 Rails, Sinatra, any web programming framework is a way to organize the code that fills out that third `Array` element in our Rack responses.
 Amazing!